Kepler-38

 Kepler-38 is a binary star system in the constellation Lyra.
 These stars, called Kepler-38A and Kepler-38B have masses of 95% and 25% solar masses respectively.
 The brighter star is spectral class G while the secondary has spectral class M. They are separated by 0.147 AU, and complete an eccentric orbit around a common center of mass every 18.8 days.

+Variability

+Kepler-38 varies in brightness by up to 0.03 magnitudes every 18.8 days.
+It has been classified as an eclipsing binary.

 Planetary system

 In 2012, a circumbinary Neptune-sized planet was found transiting the brighter star.
 Follow-up radial velocity measurements did not give sufficient information to constrain the mass of the planet.
 The planet was confirmed via transit duration variation method.

 It is likely that additional planets in the habitable zone exist, including rocky terrestrial planets, according to simulations of the formation of the Kepler-38 system; furthermore, the orbits of any such planets are probably stable.